 - effectively attracting, training, and integrating a large number of new employees, particularly members of sales and marketing teams and employees and consultants in all jurisdictions;

 - enhancing information, training, and communication systems to ensure that employees are well-coordinated, well-informed, and can effectively communicate with each other and customers; and

 - when entering into new contracts, undertake due diligence to ensure that the third parties have the relevant policies and procedures in place that would prevent slavery, human trafficking, and forced labor.

-New Relic believes that no individual should be subjected to any form of forced labor, slavery, or human trafficking and New Relic will continue to review its processes to take necessary steps within its power to prevent it from existing within its supply chains.
-New Relic is committed to ensuring that its appropriate vendors within its supply chains and business maintain a strong understanding of this topic, and will continue to require business partners to comply with all applicable laws, which includes the UK modern slavery act.
+New Relic believes that no individual should be subjected to any form of forced labor, slavery, or human trafficking and New Relic will continue to review its processes to take necessary steps within its power to prevent this from existing within its business and supply chains.
+New Relic is committed to ensuring that its appropriate vendors within its supply chains and business maintain a strong understanding of this topic, and will continue to require business partners to comply with all applicable laws, which includes the Modern Slavery Act 2015.

 New Relic’s Effectiveness in Combatting Slavery and Human Trafficking

 New Relic uses the following key performance indicators (KPIs) to measure how effective it has been in ensuring that slavery and human trafficking is not taking place in any part of its business or supply chains:

 - require suppliers and partners to be bound by obligations to comply with all applicable laws; and